-Getting your home ready for sale 3 things to remember
+Things to remember when getting your home ready for sale

 - Presentation: For marketing purposes, look at staging, photographing your home at dusk, or having drone footage taken - Declutter: removing possessions you no longer feel attached to will help declutter and make spaces look clean and tidy - Easy wins: Instead of full scale renovations, look at the small things that can make a big difference e.g. new door handles, fresh paint and new carpet.
 Also, clean up the front and back yard to make sure it has street appeal